vircadia/vircadia-native-core/BUILD_ANDROID.md

 ## Environment

 ### Create a keystore in Android Studio
 Follow the directions [here](https://developer.android.com/studio/publish/app-signing#generate-key) to create a keystore file.
-You can save it anywhere (preferably not in the `project-athena` folder).
+You can save it anywhere (preferably not in the `vircadia` folder).

 ### Set up machine specific Gradle properties